Here are the key points you need to know related to the chessboard structure and setup.

 - Only one piece can be moved in a single turn except in castling in which the king and rook both move simultaneously in a single turn.
 (You can read about kingside and queenside castling here)

 - While capturing any piece you first remove that opponent piece from the chessboard and occupy that square with your own piece (which you used to capture the opponent piece).

 - You can’t skip a turn in chess.

 - You can’t capture your own piece in chess.

 - You can move the chess pieces only according to how they are allowed to move.
 For example, a king can only move one step forward in any direction.
 So you have to move your move king like that only.
 You can read about how the chess pieces move here.

 - Checkmate ends the game.
-The side who checkmates his or her opponent wins the game.
+The side that checkmates his or her opponent wins the game.
 Whereas the other side who gets checkmated loses the game.

 You can also read my article on the basic rules of chess every chess player should know.
 So you can directly skip to that lesson or read the next lesson.

 So that’s it!
-I hope now you have completely understood how to setup the chess board and all the related things.
-In case you directly landed here, I want to inform you this article is the part of my how to play chess basics series.
+I hope now you have completely understood how to set up the chessboard and all the related things.
+In case you directly landed here, I want to inform you this article is part of my how-to-play chess basics series.
 So if interested you can check out the lessons list below.

 Lesson #1: Chess Basics Introduction